superfaceai/docs/docs/guides/how-to-create.md

 Let's unpack this:

-- **Capability** represents a functionality to serve some business need.
+- **Capability** represents a functionality that serves a business need.
 For example: sending emails, geocoding a postal address, or tracking a package.
-- **Profile** is a file with extension `.supr` which describes the capability both for the computer and the developer in the Comlink Profile format.
+- **Profile** is a file with extension `.supr` which describes the capability both for the computer and the developer in the Comlink language.
 It consists of one or many _use-cases_.
 - **Use-Case** describes one particular piece of functionality related to the capability - its expected input and result data.
 It's a part of the `.supr` file.
 For example:
   - the [Send SMS capability](https://superface.ai/communication/send-sms@1.0.1) contains two use-cases: _Send SMS message_ and _Retrieve Message Status_.
   - for the [Geocoding capability](https://superface.ai/address/geocoding@3.0.1) contains two use-cases: _Geocode address_ and _Reverse geocode_.
   - for the [Shipment information](https://superface.ai/delivery-tracking/shipment-info@1.0.1) contains a single use-case: _Retrieve Shipment Status_.
-- **Map** is a file with `.suma` extension written in the Comlink Map format.
+- **Map** is a file with `.suma` extension written in the Comlink language.
 It connects the _Use-Case_ to a _Provider_.
 It contains the provider-specific logic to fulfill the use-case: what API endpoints need to be called, how to format requests and responses, and how an authentication is performed.
   - For example the [Send Email](https://superface.ai/communication/send-email) capability can be fulfilled by many providers, e.g. Mailchimp, SendGrid, Postmark, and others.
-  - For each of these providers there is a separate `.suma` file which describes the logic for all use-cases in the profile.
+  - For each of these providers there is a separate `.suma` file which maps the profile to the respective provider.
-- **Provider** is a JSON file describing a particular on-line service to which the _Map_ can refer.
-It declares the service's URLs and supported security schemes.
+- **Provider** is a JSON file describing a set of host URLs and security schemes that fulfill the capability.
+One provider can be shared among multiple capabilities.

 <!-- TODO: Fancy diagram here -->